 The test can tell your doctor if you have:

 - fluid in your middle ear

-- otitis media (ear infection)
+- otitis media (middle ear infection)

 - a perforation (tear) in the eardrum

-Next, they’ll place a probe-type device is placed into your ear canal.
-It may feel a little uncomfortable, and you will hear loud tones as the device begins to take measurements.
-This test changes the air pressure in your ear, making the eardrum move back and forth.
-The test measures the results on graphs called tympanograms.
+Next, they’ll place a probe-type device in your ear canal.
+It may feel a little uncomfortable, and you’ll hear loud tones as the device begins to take measurements.
+This test changes the air pressure in your ear to make the eardrum move back and forth.
+Measurements of the movement of your eardrum are recorded in a tympanogram.

-You won’t be able to move, speak, or swallow during the test or it may give an incorrect result.
-If your child is having tympanometry, they may need to be shown how the test is done using a doll so they can prepare for the loud noises and practice being still.
+You won’t be able to move, speak, or swallow during the test.
+If you do, it may give an incorrect result.
+If your child is having tympanometry, you may need to show them beforehand how the test will be done using a doll.
+This can help them prepare for loud noises and practice being still.

 - fluid in the middle ear

 - perforation of the tympanic membrane

 - middle ear pressure beyond the normal range